MisterKaiou/fsharp-constellation/README.md

 - `Container.execAsync` with signature `PendingOperation<'a> -> AsyncSeq<'a>`
 - `Container.execAsyncWrapped` with signature `PendingOperation<'a> -> AsyncSeq<ItemResponse<'a>>`
-- `Container.execQueryWrapped` with signature `FluentQuery<'a> -> AsyncSeq<FeedResponse<'a>>`, this method is dedicated to query operations, since queries returns a `FeedResponse<'a>`, therefore if you need the wrapped query result, you have to use this method, trying the method `execAsyncWrapped` will throw an exception.
+- `Container.execQueryWrapped` with signature `FluentQuery<'a> -> AsyncSeq<FeedResponse<'a>>`, this method is dedicated to query operations, since queries returns a `FeedResponse<'a>`, therefore if you need the wrapped query result, you have to use this method, trying to use the method `execAsyncWrapped` will throw an exception.

 As said before, every operation returns `AsyncSeq<'WrapperType>`, if you want to you can iter through each item as it is used, or do `AsyncSeq.toListSynchronously` to get list of the objects used in the operation.
 See below usage examples.